w3c/wcag3/informative/act-rules/web/sign-language-controllable.md

 ## Applicability

-This rule applies to any synchronized media target that includes visible sign language interpretation within the page/view.
+This rule applies to any audio only or video with audio content that includes sign language interpretation.

 ## Expectation